Why do I need a Qualified Intermediary?

 Is a 1031 Exchange always 100% tax deferred?

 No. For an exchange to be 100% tax deferred, you must acquire a replacement property that is of equal or greater value and spend all of the net proceeds from the relinquished property.

 Still Have Questions?
 Need Help Determining If 1031 Exchanges Are Right For You?

 Get A Free Consultation

-Get a FREE consultation by our team of Realtors & Investment professionals to provide you with options, and answer questions to see what investment options are right for you.
+Get a FREE consultation by our team of realtors and 1031 exchange investment professionals to provide you with options to defer capital gains tax and answer questions to see what investment options are right for you.
 We're here to help.